Alchemy Is Magic

 - The alkahestry of Xing uses ley lines originating from mountains.

 - The alchemy of Xerxes, an ancient city from before the founding of Amestris and Xing, was the precursor to Amestrian alchemy and Xingese alkahestry.
 Its power source is never fully explained, but given that Hoenheim was the one who taught Xing alkahestry, it is most likely related to that.
+Since Father was the one who taught alchemy to Amestris, and he intentionally made it so that he could "turn off" alchemists' access to the tectonic energy at will, it's most likely a corrupted version of Xerxes alchemy.

 - The most recently invented method of alchemy was that of Ishval, described as a combination of Amestrian and Xingese alchemy.